 Discover your style, but don’t be afraid if your path changes

 I am a gyaru-chameleon, so I speak from experience.
 It is an amazing feeling to finally discover your style – and I wrote a lil’ tutorial on how to do so here – but don’t force yourself into it when you notice your passion for it faltering.
 Try something new!

-If it wasn’t for the online community I would’ve lost my way a long, long time ago.
-It’s just so inspiring to see other gaijin gyaru just doing their thing in their style!
+If it wasn’t for the gyaru community I would’ve lost my way a long, long time ago.
+It’s just so inspiring to see other gaijin gyaru just doing their thing!
 It’s a great way to make friends and to also get honest advice, which is key to improving your gyaru style.
-Without the online community I would never have met other gyaru, even those from abroad like at an International Gyaru Meet or when meeting up with Akipoyo in Japan!
-There are plenty of FB groups (such as Sekai no gyarusa) and there’s also an Amino page which I’ve grown to love recently.
-If you’re a little bit shy but still want some advice, don’t hesitate to send me a lil’ message on Twitter/FB/Insta as I’d love to help others!
+Without the online community I would never have met other gyaru at international gyaru meets (let alone hosting my own meet) or meeting Akipoyo in Japan!
+The main place we like to hang out online is Sekai no Gyarusa on Facebook, but a lot of us are also incredibly active on instagram as well.
+If you’re a little bit shy but still want some advice, don’t hesitate to send me a lil’ message on Twitter/FB/Insta as I’d love to help!

 There is always a way to be gyaru

 Can’t wear circle lens?
 You can still be gyaru.
 Have short hair?
 Still gyaru.
 Plus-sized?
 Still gyaru.
-I’ve had so many people ask ‘but can I still be gyaru if…?’ and my answer is always YES (as written here).
+I’ve had so many people ask ‘but can I still be gyaru if…?’ and my answer is always YES.
 There is no limit when it comes to gyaru, so don’t let anything hold you back from doing it.